FirelyTeam/firely-docs/simplifier/simplifierProjects.rst

 - The title and subtitle of your project
 - The FHIR version (DSTU2 or STU3)
 - The scope of your project (core, international, national, institute, regional or test).
 As choosing the right scope will make it easier for others to find your project, please use test for all test projects and test projects only.
-- Issue tracking by project members and other Simplifier users
+- Issue tracking by project members and other Simplifier users:
+	- Turn issues on or off for this project (when activated the issues tab will be visible on the project page depending on the user's role)
+	- With the issues visibility setting you can chose whether issues are visible to all Simplifier users or project members only.
+	- With the community issues setting you can chose whether all Simplifier users or only project members can create or respond to issues.
-- Publishing project resources to the `FHIR registry <FHIRRegistry.html#fhir-registry>`_ (registry.fhir.org)
+- Publishing project resources to the `FHIR registry <FHIRRegistry.html#fhir-registry>`_ (registry.fhir.org).
+Note that this setting is only available in public projects.
+Private projects and test projects are excluded from the registry.

 Project url
 -----------